KoBeWi/Metroidvania-System/README.md

 - Room borders are displayed directly in your scene.
 - If there is a connected adjacent room, its scene preview will be displayed at the borders.
 - You can click the previews to navigate to connected scenes.
+- A special property hint is available for room links, which allows to easily pick and navigate scenes in the inspector.
+- Option to print/copy object's ID (see runtime features).

 #### Customize